vinebarbosa/astro/README.md

 The Stream Kit is a collection of tools for streaming.
 It is built on top of Electron, React, and Node.js.
 It's designed to be lightweight, easy to use and help you better produce your livestrams.
 It is currently in development and is not ready for production use.

-# Getting Started with Stream Kit
+## Getting Started with Stream Kit

-## Install Project and dependencies
+### Install Project and dependencies

+Clone the repository, after that, install the project's dependencies with the command:

 ```bash
 run npm install